neelchauhan/mpd-x/docs/mpd31.md

 ## []{#31}4.10.2.
 External authentication[]{#extauth}

-Mpd supports authentication and accounting by calling external scripts.
+mpdx supports authentication and accounting by calling external scripts.
 Pathes to that scripts must be specified using
 `set auth extauth-script ...` and `set auth extacct-script ...` commands.